valtimo-platform/valtimo-documentation/extending-valtimo/test-utils-common/security-testing.md

 ## Smoke testing

-Valtimo supports security smoke testing.
-Which tests if all the REST API endpoints are properly secured.
+Valtimo supports security smoke testing, which tests if all the REST API endpoints are properly secured.
 This test is called the `SecuritySmokeIntegrationTest`.

 The following steps are required to run the `SecuritySmokeIntegrationTest`: